hasmhib/unit2-2024/README.md

 **fig1** This picture shows how is data seved to reading.csv.
 <img width="max" alt="Screenshot 2023-12-09 at 13 18 27" src="https://github.com/hasmhib/unit2-2024/assets/142702159/a0079af5-aa2b-4e88-a1ac-3615b5881b37">

-**code5** The codes above show how to reorganize the data in reading.csv and make a list from the new csv file.
+**code6** The codes show how to reorganize the data in reading.csv and make a list from the new csv file.
 ```.py
 def process_data():
     output=[]